 Food Connects provides experienced consultants to help you navigate complex regulations, streamline operations, and customize solutions for your federal child nutrition programs.
 Our team provides technical assistance and professional development opportunities to build the capacity of your school kitchen, cafeteria, gardens, and classrooms.
 The food hubs we manage, Food Connects Food Hub and Monadnock Menus, deliver local food direct from farms to your school.

-For more information, please contact Food Connects' Farm to School Program Manager, Kate Venne (kate@FoodConnects.org).
+Explore our brochure below or contact Food Connects' Farm to School Program Manager, Kate Venne (kate@FoodConnects.org).